Arduino UNO Lithium Battery Charge Indicator – Extended Example

 This example demonstrates how to estimate the charge level of a lithium-ion battery using an Arduino UNO.
 The program calculates:

 Lithium-ion batteries pose significant fire and explosion risks when improperly charged, discharged, or short-circuited.
-They must never be connected directly to an Arduino without a proper battery protection circuit.
+They must never be connected directly to an Arduino or any circuit without a proper battery protection system.

-Failure to follow proper safety practices can result in fire, injury, or property damage.
+Failure to follow proper safety practices can result in fire, personal injury, or property damage.

 /*